 - Inability to get your partner pregnant (male infertility)

-The most common and effective treatment involve talk therapy and behavioral interventions homework which are done in the privacy of your own home.
+Furthermore, the most common and effective treatment involves talk therapy and behavioral interventions homework which are done in the privacy of your own home.